How to Calculate Poker Pot Odds

 If, for example, the 5h hits the turn, we made our straight but someone might have hit the flush, which crushes our hand.

-While there are no hard fast rules and every circumstance is unique, a general guideline in spots like these is this: most of the time you will be getting implied odds, not reverse implied odds based on the simple fact that it’s very hard to make a strong hand in No Limit Hold’em.
+While there are no hard fast rules when it comes to how to calculate reverse implied odds, and every circumstance is unique, a general guideline is this: most of the time you will be getting implied odds, not reverse implied odds based on the simple fact that it’s very hard to make a strong hand in No Limit Hold’em.
 Therefore, when you do make a premium hand, it’s unlikely that you are beat.

 I hope you liked this blog on how to calculate poker pot odds, implied odds and reverse implied odds.
 To fast track your results and to master this subject completely, be sure to check our Mini Course: Mastering Poker Math, part of our Membership Program at Conscious Poker.